-You have a pair of pants that seem too long?
+Do you have a pair of pants that seem too long?
 Why don’t you learn how to shorten pants yourself?
-All you need is a sewing machine, chalk and some pins.
+All you need is a sewing machine, chalk, and some pins.

 If you prefer to watch the video tutorial, scroll down to the bottom of the page.
 If you’d rather follow written instructions, please keep on reading.